asarama/backup-to-cloud/readme.md

 ## Windows

 Run `npm run install-windows`
-This will install a service called "Backup 2 Cloud - {YOUR SERVICE NAME HERE}"
+This will install a service called "Backup to Cloud - {YOUR SERVICE NAME HERE}"

 ## Linux